Marryatville High School

-Marryatville High School (MHS) is a public state secondary school in Adelaide, South Australia.
+Marryatville High School (MHS) is a public state high school in Adelaide, South Australia.
 The school is situated on a large area of land in the eastern suburb of Marryatville, part of the City of Norwood Payneham and St Peters.
 First Creek cuts through the school grounds and large gum trees line the property.
 The school was founded in 1976 during the Dunstan era, from the amalgamation of the Norwood Boys' Technical High School and the Kensington & Norwood Girls' High School.

 History

 Marryatville High School's roots go back to 1877, moving through several incarnations until its naming in 1976 as a co-educational high school:

 Norwood Model School (1877-1942)

 The Norwood Model School was opened on the east side of Osmond Terrace (between the Parade and Beulah Road) in response to the 1875 Act which provided for State funding of school buildings and compulsory education for children aged 7 to 13.
 With the establishment of Norwood High School in 1910, it continued as a "Central School" until they were abolished in 1940, at which point it became a Junior Technical School.